khajimatov/sneakers-shop-ts/README.md

 - [ ] Jest

 [^1]: An open-source UI component library for building high-quality, accessible design systems and web apps. https://www.radix-ui.com

+[^2]: Supabase is an open source Firebase alternative providing all the backend features you need to build a product. https://www.supabase.com

 [Sneakers Shop Link]: https://github.com/khajimatov/sneakers-shop